Kamo nanban

-Kamo nanban (鴨南蛮) is a Japanese noodle dish made with seasonal soba or udon noodles. in a hot dashi soup of duck (鴨) or chicken meat and leeks or Welsh onions.
+Kamo nanban (鴨南蛮) is a Japanese noodle dish made with seasonal soba or udon noodles in a hot dashi soup of duck (鴨) or chicken meat, as well as leeks or Welsh onions.
 On its own, "nanban soba" (南蛮蕎麦) or simply "nanban" might be used, referring to the onions in the dish.

-When chicken meat is used this is called tori nanban (鳥南蛮) or kashiwa nanban (かしわ南蛮).
+When chicken meat is used instead, it is then called tori nanban (鳥南蛮) or kashiwa nanban (かしわ南蛮).

 Overview

-Kamo nanban is one type of "kake soba" (かけそば) and is normally found on the menu of a soba restaurant.
-It is more expensive when compared to some other soba dishes like tempura soba and tempura seiro soba.
+Kamo nanban is a type of "kake soba" (かけそば) and is normally found on the menu of soba restaurants.
+It is more expensive compared to other soba dishes like tempura soba and tempura seiro soba.

-It has been reported that the fatty duck meat used is most delicious in the winter season, and it is also served with seasonal soba which is particularly suited to colder days.
+It has been reported that fatty duck meat is most delicious in the winter season.
+It is also served with seasonal soba, which is particularly suited to colder days.

 Etymology

-The use of duck and scallions is the source of the name.
-It is said that scallions are referred to after the Nanman, who arrived in Japan during the Edo period and enjoyed eating them to maintain their health.
-The bulb onion used widely in European cuisine, was difficult to come by in Japan until the Meiji period and so scallions were used instead.
+The use of duck and scallions is the origin of the name.
+It is said that scallions were named after the Nanman, who arrived in Japan during the Edo period and enjoyed eating them to maintain their health.
+The bulb onion used widely in European cuisine was difficult to come by in Japan until the Meiji period, and so scallions were used instead.